 Medium: Sound and Music

 Liam is a PhD candidate in composition at Princeton University.
-He completed a Bachelor of Music in Composition at Acadia University and his MPhil in Music Studies at the University of Cambridge.
-He has participated in several residencies at the Banff Centre for the Arts and has studied composition privately with Anna Thorvaldsdottir, Richard Rijnvos, John Plant, and Bruce Petherick.
-His work has been performed across Canada, as well as in the US, the UK, Germany, and Bulgaria by musicians including the International Contemporary Ensemble, Sō Percussion, Latitude 49, Arx Duo, Bergamot Quartet, Aizuri Quartet, Bergamot Quartet, Dither Quartet, Steve Schick, and Ellen Fullman.
+He completed a Bachelor of Music in Composition at Acadia University and a Master of Philosophy in Music Studies at the University of Cambridge.
+He has participated in several residencies at the Banff Centre for the Arts and has studied composition privately with Anna Thorvaldsdottir.
+His work has been performed across Canada, and in the US, the UK, Germany, and Bulgaria by musicians including the International Contemporary Ensemble, Sō Percussion, Latitude 49, Arx Duo, Bergamot Quartet, Aizuri Quartet, Bergamot Quartet, Dither Quartet, Steve Schick, and Ellen Fullman.
 His sound sculptures have been installed in outdoor locations across Canada, as well as in galleries in London and Berlin.
 To learn more about his work, please visit liamelliotmusic.com.